WarrenJones/react-loadmore/README.md

 # SnapShots

-a configurable turnplate in React
+a load more list component base on React

 ![](https://res.unclewarren.cn/react-loadmore-snapshot.gif)
 ---